CARhoden/Weather-Dashboard/README.md

 # Weather-Dashboard

-This is a work day scheduler that will save the users input into local storage and retrieve it later.
-It also uses the weather api to get day and time and color code the scheduler depending on the time.
+This is a website that uses the weather api so that you can look up the current weather in any city.

 ### Getting Started